-There may be challenges to title to the mineral properties held by Osisko or the companies in which Osisko has royalties, streams or other interests.
-If there are title defects with respect to any such properties, they might be required to compensate other persons or perhaps reduce its interest in the affected property.
+There may be challenges to title to the mineral properties held by companies which own projects in which Osisko has royalties, streams or other interests.
+If there are title defects with respect to any such properties, such companies might be required to compensate other persons or perhaps reduce their interest in the affected property.
 Also, in any such case, the investigation and resolution of title issues would divert management's time from ongoing programs.